Azure/openai-samples/End_to_end_Solutions/AOAIVirtualAssistant/src/ReadMe.md

 # <span style="color:red">Important Note</span>

-Content in this repository is still a work-in-progress.
 Please expect frequent updates and development of this demo to adapt to the changes and development of OpenAI offering in Azure.
 Your feedback and contributions are welcome!

 <em>This demo doesn't have full coverage of the scenario, and is more highlighting ideas with how to work with AOAI in this setup.
 The VA enables a few